robogiraffe/vsphere-terraform-rocky-deploy/README.md

 # vsphere-terraform-rocky-deploy

-vsphere terraform Rocky-linux 9 automation deploy
+vsphere terraform Rocky linux 9 automation deploy

 This project relies on a pre-configured Rocky linux 9 template in vSphere.